Braunton Burrows: Military use

 Braunton Burrows played an important role during the Second World War.
 In 1943 Lieutenant Colonel Paul W. Thompson was tasked with training the Americans for their assault on the heavily defended Normandy beaches.

 All good training ground had been claimed by the British and so Thompson had no choice but to accept the Atlantic coast near Braunton.
 The perimeter of the land he needed did in fact stretch south from Mortehoe Station to Braunton, and the River Caen to the Taw Torridge Estuary.
 Every acre was needed for exercise and for rehearsals using live ammunition, explosives, tanks, artillery and air support – all of which became features of the US Assault Training Centre.

-The beaches here were ideal for amphibious exercises, despite the fierce Atlantic surf, and the nearby sands were soon found to be identical to Omaha in every respect – including sand quality, beach gradient and tidal range.
-Anyone who has seen Omaha beach will instantly recognise an uncanny resemblance to Woolacombe and Saunton.
+The beaches were considered suitable for amphibious exercises, despite the strong Atlantic surf.
+The nearby beaches were identified as closely resembling Omaha beach in terms of sand quality, beach gradient and tidal range.
+Woolacombe and Saunton were noted for their similarities to the terrain of Omaha Beach.

 Thompson was originally tasked with teaching the troops how to neutralise the enemy beach defences and then fight their way inland, although the second part of his mission was later relocated to Slapton beach in South Devon.